 Mobile Phones are not be used in the setting.
 No photographs are to be taken in the setting using a mobile phone.
 Mobile phones should be kept in the storage area of the setting during the sessions.
-It is expected that staff will only accept or make phone calls when there is a genuine need, and that any conversations will be conducted away from the session and kept to a minimum.
+It is expected that staff will only use their phones when there is a genuine need, and that any conversations will be conducted away from the session and kept to a minimum.